HL7/bulk-data/input/pagecontent/async.md

 - HTTP Status Code of `202 Accepted`
 - `Content-Location` header with the absolute URL of an endpoint for subsequent status requests
+- When a Prefer header value of `separate-export-status` is provided in the kick-off request and supported by the server, the response SHALL include the header `Preference-Applied` with values of `respond-async` and `separate-export-status`.
+These may be provided as comma-delimited values or the header may be repeated for each value.
 - Optionally, a FHIR `OperationOutcome` resource in the body

 ##### Response - Error